hrashkin/plotmachines/src/preprocessing/README.md

 ### WikiPlots

 <a href="https://github.com/markriedl/WikiPlots">The Wikiplots corpus</a> consists of plots of movies, TV shows, and books scraped from Wikipedia.
 Please use the scripts provided in the link to extract the dataset.
+You need to make changes to line 81 of their code to insert '< p >' paragraph markers instead of replacing newlines with spaces.
 Then use the script <a href="./wikiplots_splits.txt">wikiplots_splits.txt</a> to construct the train, validation and text datasets that were used in the paper.

+Note: Some plots should be excluded from the data and marked as 'flagged' instead of train/dev/test in the splits file.
+These are stories that we have identified as offensive content.
+We are continuing to prune the data to remove examples of these stories, so please let us know if you find stories that you think should be removed.

 ### WritingPrompts